Headquarters North West (United Kingdom)

-Headquarters North West is a regional command based in North West England.
-The command administers the reserve units based in its area and also provides the military support HQ for the police and civilian population in the area.
-The units under its control are The Duke of Lancaster's Regiment, The Mercian Regiment, and the Royal Army Medical Corps and 2,600 Army Reserves from almost all services.
-The command also controls over 7,500 army cadets.
+Headquarters North West was a regional point of command based in North West England.
+The command administered the reserve units based in its area and also provided the military support HQ for the police and civilian population in the area.

 History

-Under the Army 2020 Refine reorganisation, 42nd Infantry Brigade & Headquarters North West dropped its operational commitments and was reduced to a Colonel's command, becoming Headquarters North West.
+Under the Army 2020 Refine reorganisation, 42nd Infantry Brigade and Headquarters North West dropped its operational commitments and was reduced to a Colonel's command, becoming Headquarters North West.